dat3Cph/material/flow5/week2-react/ReactExerciseState.md

 ## 2. useState: Create a simple count component using the useState hook

-2.1 In your App.js file, create a component that has a button which when pressed should increment a count value, initially by one, and print the result in the component.
+2.1 Create a component called `Counter.jsx` that has a button which when pressed should increment a count value, initially by one, and print the result in the component.
+Insert the component in `App.jsx`.

 2.2 Add a new button to the component which when pressed, should decrement the count value by one.